 Couldn’t we all use a little bit more energy?
 If yours has been lower than you would like recently, please make sure that you or your doctor haven’t overlooked one of the key hidden causes that might just be holding you back.
-Today, we’ll explore these causes, and I will help put you in a place to succeed with your health moving forward.
+Today, we’ll explore the potential causes of fatigue and sleepiness, and I will help put you in a place to succeed with your health moving forward.

 There is absolutely nothing worse than wanting to get up and go, and for whatever reason just not feeling up for it.
 At some point or another, you have felt fatigued – you have had that feeling where your brain might want to jump out the door, but your body just cannot keep up.
 What if you felt like that all of the time, though?